-In his main job, Dr Zimmermann serves, since 2009, as head of the division "Organisation, Legal Affairs and Accreditation" and Member of the Board at the Swiss State Secretariat for Economic Affairs (SECO) in Berne.
-Before that, he worked at SECO as head of staff and personal advisor to the Secretary of State, Mr. Jean-Daniel Gerber (2006-2009), and as country relations officer for North America and the Caribbean in the Americas division of the Bilateral Economic Relations Department (2003-2006).
+In his main job, Dr Zimmermann has been working at the Swiss State Secretariat for Economic Affairs SECO in Berne since 2003.
+Since 1 September 2020, he serves as head of the division "Special Foreign Economic Service", Ambassador, Delegate of the Federal Council for Trade Agreements and Member of the Board.
+Prior to his current function, he was head of the division "Organisation, Law and Accreditation" and Member of the Board (2009-2020), head of staff and personal advisor to the Secretary of State, Mr. Jean-Daniel Gerber (2006-2009), and country relations officer for North America and the Caribbean in the Americas division of the Bilateral Economic Relations Department (2003-2006).
 From 1998-2003, he was a researcher and personal assistant to Prof. Dr. Heinz Hauser at SIAW-HSG (1998-2003).

-2016; 2015; 2014; 2013; 2012; 2011; 2010; 2009; 2008: Lecturer at the Swiss Federal Institute of Technology, Zurich (ETH); in the Executive Master of Business Administration in Supply Chain Management (MBA-SCM); Course on "The Global Economy"; Topics covered: The multilateral trading System (WTO), regionalism, foreign direct investment, international financial architecture and currency issues, globalisation of the world economy and role of developing and emerging markets, current macroeconomic issues (current economic situation; financial, economic and debt crises; rising inequality; global risks etc.); Course language: English.
+2017; 2016; 2015; 2014; 2013; 2012; 2011; 2010; 2009; 2008: Lecturer at the Swiss Federal Institute of Technology, Zurich (ETH); in the Executive Master of Business Administration in Supply Chain Management (MBA-SCM); Course on "The Global Economy"; Topics covered: The multilateral trading System (WTO); Contents: multilateralism, regionalism and free trade agreements, foreign direct investment, international financial architecture and currency issues, globalisation of the world economy and role of developing and emerging markets, current macroeconomic issues (current economic situation; financial, economic and debt crises; rising inequality; global risks etc.); Course language: English.

-2013; 2012; 2011; 2010; 2009: Lecturer at the University of St. Gallen; Lectures in the seminar No. 4,348 in preparation of the annual "oikos Model WTO".
+2013; 2012; 2011; 2010; 2009: Lecturer at the University of St. Gallen; Lectures in the seminar No. 4,348 in preparation of the annual "oikos Model WTO" (together with Prof. Dr. iur.
+Matthias Oesch who was in charge of the exercises).
 Topics covered: the political economy of international trade; the WTO as an international organization; GATT; GATS; TRIPS; WTO dispute settlement; regionalism; developing countries; "new topics"; the Doha Round; research questions and methodologies.
 Course language: English.

 2010: Lecturer at the Lucerne University of Applied Sciences (HSLU) - School of Economics; in the Master of Advanced Studies (MAS) Business Administration (MBA); Course on Globalisation and the world economy; Course language: German.